- About Us

 184.108.40.206.
 To regard this agreement as a final settlement of their complaints against the respondent and to desist from any further actions against him arising from the complaint.

 The Commission will post the full agreement on to the website dedicated to the victims of the Westdene, www.westdene1985.co.za, and on our website www.sahrc.org.za.

 Khumalo will as part of the settlement post a formal apology on to his facebook site.

 The Commission has noted the increase in violations arising from the abuse of social media platforms and strongly urged the public to make a conscious effort toward eradicating racism.

 SA Human Rights Commission

 Delivery of Learning Materials in Schools

-SAHRC finds against staff at Free State School over racism claims
+SAHRC finds against Free State Municipality over water provision

 SAHRC Tip-offs Hotline